Trusted WordPress tutorials, when you need them most.

 Now that we have created custom taxonomies and have added a few terms, your WordPress theme will still not display them.

-In order to display them, you’ll need to add some code to your WordPress theme or child theme.
+To display them, you’ll need to add code to your WordPress theme or child theme.
+Specifically, this code must be added to template files where you want to display the terms.

-You will need to add the following code where you want to display the terms.
+You will need to add the following code where you want to display the terms:

 <?php the_terms( $post->ID, 'topics', 'Topics: ', ', ', ' ' ); ?>

-Follow the steps above to paste the snippet into WPCode.
+Then, you can simply follow the steps above to paste the snippet into WPCode.

 But under Insertion, you want to click the dropdown next to ‘Location’ and select where you want to display the taxonomy, such as before the post, after it, or even between paragraphs.